yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/covering-index-ysql.md

 ## Example

-The following exercise demonstrates how to perform an index-only scan on functional(expression) indexes, and further optimize the query performance using a covering index.
+The following exercise demonstrates how to perform an index-only scan on an [expression (functional) index](../expression-index-ysql/), and further optimize the query performance using a covering index.

-- Follow the steps to create a cluster [locally](/latest/quick-start/) or in [Yugabyte Cloud](/latest/yugabyte-cloud/cloud-connect/).
+- Create a cluster [locally](/latest/quick-start/) or in [Yugabyte Cloud](/latest/yugabyte-cloud/cloud-basics/create-clusters-free/).

-- Use the [YSQL shell](/latest/admin/ycqlsh/) for local clusters, or [Connect using Cloud shell](/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell/) for Yugabyte Cloud, to create a table.
+- Connect to the cluster using the [YSQL shell](/latest/admin/ysqlsh/) for local clusters, or [using Cloud shell](/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell/) for Yugabyte Cloud.

 - Create and insert some rows into a table `demo` with two columns `id` and `username`.